 “My bankruptcy is simple.”

-As a Phoenix AZ bankruptcy lawyer, these words always make me cringe.
+As a Chandler AZ bankruptcy lawyer, these words always make me cringe.
 I’ve heard these words time and time again.
 In fact, I recently heard it from a person who came in to see if bankruptcy was an option.
 She was adamant that hers was a “simple bankruptcy” because it was “just credit card debt.”
 She also mentioned how she had done her own research and had determined that her assets – her car and her home – were going to be just fine.
 Well, that was not exactly the case.
 In fact, she had jeopardized her paid-in-full car, and she had absolutely no clue.

 How did she do that?
 Doing her own research, she figured out how much equity or value would be protected in bankruptcy.
 Currently, Arizona exemption is $6,000 equity for a vehicle.
 Her research showed that her paid-in-full vehicle was in excess of the $6,000.
 She came up with a plan and transferred 50 percent ownership to her mom by adding her to the title.